cedar-policy/rfcs/text/0071-trailing-commas.md

 ## Drawbacks

 * Trailing commas are potentially confusing.
-* Policies produced by the new formatter won't parse with old parsers

 ## Alternatives

 * Keep status quo: this is a non critical change

 ## Unresolved questions

-* We could forbid the trailing the comma after `resource`.